 a) if the message topic exists, the MSGin5G Server shall remove the Originating UE Service ID from list of the subscribers of the message topic; and

-b) the MSGin5G Server sends a CoAP Notifications with a 2.05 (Content) response code to the MSGin5G Client, and with CoAP Payload in JSON format, including the following information elements as specified in clause 8.8.3 of 3GPP TS 23.554 [2]:

-1) a "subscription status" element set to indicate whether the subscription was successfully added or deleted on the MSGin5G Server.
+b) the MSGin5G Server sends a CoAP Notifications with a 2.05 (Content) response code to the MSGin5G Client, and with CoAP Payload in JSON format.
+A "subscription status" element set to indicate whether the subscription was successfully added or deleted on the MSGin5G Server shall be included in this CoAP Payload as specified in clause 8.8.3 of 3GPP TS 23.554 [2].